antonzhelyazkov/mysqlBackup/README.md

 Lightweight MySQL backup script to backup all your MySQL databases every night.

-It provides FTP tranfer and housekeep procedure
+It provides FTP tranfer and housekeep procedure.

+You could create dump on:

+1. all databases in one file.

+2. backup all databases in separate files.

+3. You could create backup per table.

 USAGE:
 --local-copy